 The SBE has a single inflatable balloon at the tip of the overtube, and the hook-shaped tip makes it easier to pass the sharply angulated anastomosis.
 The principle of SBE is an alternating cycle of advancement-reduction of the scope to pleat the small bowel into the overtube and achieve deeper insertion.
 The success and complication rates of SBE-ERCP are shown in Table 3.
-The overall success rate of SBE is 80% to 100% (long, 80%-100%; short, 85%-100%).
+The overall success rate of SBE is 80%-100% (long, 80%-100%; short, 85%-100%).
 Use of a long SBE seems to be more successful in Roux-en-Y reconstruction and RYGB because of the insufficient length of the short SBE; however, Iwai et al[16] reported a higher success rate with a short than long SBE in Roux-en-Y reconstruction (92% and 84%, respectively) and no significant difference in reaching the blind end, the mean time to reaching the blind end, diagnostic success rate, therapeutic success rate, or complication rate between long and short SBEs.

 A few published articles compared long and short SBEs, but no significant difference in the insertion success rate was found between the two endoscopes[17,18].
 The disadvantages of the long SBE are the long length of the scope, which is incompatible with conventional ERCP accessories.
 The 2.8-mm working channel also limits therapeutic intervention accessories.
-The short SBE is more convenient because of its easier maneuverability and its 152-cm length, which is compatible with many ERCP accessories.
+The short SBE is more convenient because of its easier maneuverability and its 152 cm length, which is compatible with many ERCP accessories.
 It larger working channel (3.2 mm) allows for use of small metallic and plastic stents, conventional wire-guided devices, and the water jet function, which is very useful to maintain the operative field and manage bleeding.
 The newest second-generation short SBE has a passive bending section that allows for deeper and smoother advancement; thus, the short SBE may be the first choice for ERCP in patients with altered anatomy.
 Additionally, a few studies have shown no significant difference in the success and complication rates between the DBE and SBE.
 De Koning et al[18] reported an overall ERCP success rate of 73% for DBE and 75% for SBE, with no significant difference.
 Katanuma and Isayama[15] also reported no significant difference between DBE and SBE insertion success rates in Billroth II reconstruction; however, the DBE tended to have a lower success rate in hepaticojejunostomy but a higher success rate in Roux-en-Y reconstruction compared with the SBE (94.7% and 85.1%, respectively).
 This because the SBE has a slightly softer overtube system that makes insertion into the deeper part slightly more difficult; additionally, most endoscopists are more familiar with the DBE than SBE.
-Abu Dayyeh[19] also noted no significant difference in the mean procedure time between the two endoscopes; however, the SBE was more cost-effective and less technically demanding.
+Abu Dayyeh[19] also noted no significant difference in the mean procedure time between the two endoscopes, but the SBE was more cost-effective and less technically demanding.